 How to choose between the four passes?

 Depending on what you prefer to pay

-Before we go on, the most important thing to note is that there are two types of New York Pass: by number of days, and by number of attractions.
+Before we go any further, the most important thing to note is that there are two types of New York Pass: by number of days, and by number of attractions.

-- Attraction Passes: You pay only for the number of attractions you want to see.
+- Passes per attraction: You pay only for the number of attractions you want to see.

 - Day Passes: You pay by the day and during those days, you can enjoy New York to the fullest with an open bar of attractions.